 The front page also starts with a cloud of search words, looks like categories to me.
 There is also a Dutch version at http://hulbee.nl.

-Hulbee’s front page actually starts out with a cloud of search words — everything from shopping to soccer to cars to loans.
+Hulbee’s front page actually starts out with a cloud of search words — everything from shopping to soccer to cars to loans with the bad credit offers.
 You can either click on a term here or use the regular search box at the top of the page.